xieyezi/monia-cli/README.md

 Commands:
-  create <app-name>    Create a project with template from monia git repository. init <page-name>     Generate a flutter-getx page from monia.
+  create <app-name>    Create a project with template from monia git repository. init <page-name>     Generate new flutter getx page from monia.
 ```